The fate of Quasi-Exponential inflation in the light of ACT-DR6: Confrontation with Planck

-From \fig{fig_srunning} it is clearly visible that running of scalar spectral index is well within the current observational bound for quasi-exponential inflation.
+It is transparent from the above figure that the running of scalar spectral index as obtained from QEI are within $95\%$ confidence region over a broad parameter range.
+So, we may conclude that prediction for running of the spectral index from QEI for $\alpha_{_S}$ are in tune with Planck-2018 data.

-In \fig{fig_rns} we have demonstrated the variation of tensor-to-scalar ratio with the scalar spectral index for two different values of e-foldings.
-The shaded region corresponds to observationally viable region.
-From the figure it is obvious that quasi-exponential inflation does not simultaneously comply with recent restrictions on tensor-to-scalar ratio and the scalar spectral index.
-So we may conclude that quasi-exponential model is disfavoured by Planck-2018 data when $r<0.032$ has been taken into account.
-However we shall see that the situation is drastically changed when latest ACT-DR6 has been also accommodated.
+In \fig{fig_rns} we have demonstrated our model predictions for tensor-to-scalar ratio and scalar spectral index for three different values of e-foldings in the $r-n_{_S}$ plane.
+The shaded region corresponds to observationally viable $68\%$ and $95\%$ confidence contours from the joint analysis of BICEP/Keck 2018 (BK18) and Planck data \cite{ade2018constraints,ade2021improved,tristram2022improved, tristram2024}.
+From the figure it is obvious that the prediction from QEI in $r-n_{_S}$ plane lie well within the current observational bounds.
+Therefore we may interpret that QEI does comply with recent restrictions on tensor-to-scalar ratio and the scalar spectral index as set by the joint analysis of Planck and BK18 data.

+In \fig{fig_rns-pr4} we have shown constraints in tensor-to-scalar ratio and scalar spectral index in their plane.
+The constraints are derived by the joint analysis of Planck (PR4) and BK18 data in combination with lensing and BAO.
+The prediction from quasi-exponential inflation for $r$ and $n_{_S}$ has also been depicted for different values of $N$ by dashed, solid and dot-dashed lines.
+We see that QEI prediction in the $r-n_{_S}$ plane lie outside the $68\%$ confidence level but inside $95\%$ contour for $N=50$ and $N=55$.